|

 the rooftop of the Great Hall.

-And he swung himself over the ridge and rancrouching lowalong
+He swung himself over the ridge and rancrouching lowalong

-the outer edge of the roof to the north west corner of the castle
+the outer edge of the roof, to the north west corner of the castle,

 where he climbed down onto his usual gargoyle and, from there,